Simple, quick, easy and incredibly tasty Tequila Lime Chicken is one of those recipes I make over and over again!

 I love it because it is so versatile!
 You can use this tequila lime chicken for tacos, salads, fajitas, burritos, sandwiches, over rice & bean bowls, on top of nachos, you name it!
 One recipe, many different dinner (and lunch) options.

-As a Chef and caterer in Los Angeles, I cannot even tell you how many times my clients requested this dish.
+As a Chef and caterer in Los Angeles, I cannot even tell you how many times my clients requested this delicious Tequila Lime Chicken.
 Somehow, I never got tired of it!
 On the contrary, I always thought it was so simple to make that anyone could do it (in their sleep).

 You put all the marinade ingredients in a Zip top bag (or you can use a bowl – just remember, you will have to wash it – I bet my bag idea sounds good right about now!)
 Add the chicken, marinate for as little as 15 minutes to overnight and then grill it, sauté it or even bake it!